two-trick-pony-NL/Frankly/README.md

 - Upon startup the server will load in these keys so it can function
 - You'll need an SQL server to store records.
 Connection details are also added to the env_settings file, however SQLite can be used as well

+#### Technology:
+The Frankly app is a Flask app wrapped in a docker image.
+The docker image is ran from AWS Lightsail container service.
+Most of the functionality has been hand built from scratch, except for SQLAlchemy for the Database, and a Twillio API for sending text messages.
+Most of the frontend is Bootstrap5.

 #### how to run:
 To run a developmentserver run:
 - python Developmentserver.py